Fourth Crusade

 In January 1203, en route to Jerusalem, the Crusader leadership entered into an agreement with the Byzantine prince Alexios Angelos to divert their main force to Constantinople and restore his deposed father Isaac II Angelos as emperor, who would then add his support to their invasion of Jerusalem.
 On 23 June 1203, the main Crusader army reached Constantinople, while other contingents (perhaps a majority of all crusaders) continued to Acre.

 In August 1203, following the siege of Constantinople, Alexios was crowned co-emperor.
 However, in January 1204 he was deposed by a popular uprising, depriving the Crusaders of their promised bounty payments.
 Following the murder of Alexios on 8 February, the Crusaders decided on the outright conquest of the city.
 In April 1204, they captured and plundered the city's enormous wealth.
 Only a handful of the Crusaders continued to the Holy Land thereafter.
+Several prominent Crusaders, including Enguerrand II of Boves, Simon de Montfort, 5th Earl of Leicester and Guy of Vaux-de-Cernay, among others, disagreed with the attacks on Zara and Constantinople, refused to take part in them and left the crusade.

 The conquest of Constantinople was followed by the fragmentation of the Byzantine Empire into three states centered in Nicaea, Trebizond and Epirus.
-The Crusaders then founded several new Crusader states, known as Frankokratia, in former Byzantine territory, largely hinged upon the Latin Empire of Constantinople.
+The Crusaders then founded several new Crusader states, known as Frankokratia, in former Roman territory, largely hinged upon the Latin Empire of Constantinople.
 The presence of the Latin Crusader states almost immediately led to war with the Byzantine successor states and with the Bulgarian Empire.
-The Nicaean Empire eventually recovered Constantinople and restored the Byzantine Empire in 1261.
+The Nicaean Empire eventually recovered Constantinople and restored the Byzantine Empire in July 1261.

 The Fourth Crusade is considered to have solidified the East–West Schism.
-The crusade dealt an irrevocable blow to the Byzantine/Roman Empire, contributing to its decline and fall.
+The crusade dealt an irrevocable blow to the Byzantine Empire, contributing to its decline and fall as all the unstable governments in the region, the Sack of Constantinople, and the thousands of deaths had left the region depleted of soldiers, resources, people and money, leaving it vulnerable to attack.
+Additionally, the empire had badly shrunk as it lost control of most of the Balkans, Anatolia, and Aegean islands.
+This made the restored empire both territorially diminished and vulnerable to invasions from the expanding Ottomans in the following centuries, to which the Byzantines ultimately succumbed in 1453.